 Shout!
 Factory outfits David Lynch’s worst film with a competent yet weirdly retro Blu-ray that squanders the possibilities of the medium.

-Dead Man, one of Jim Jarmusch’s best and most divisive films, has been outfitted with a beautiful and imaginative Criterion package.
+One of Jarmusch’s best and most divisive films has been outfitted with a beautiful and imaginative Criterion package.

 It’s time for the series to push beyond thematic foreplay and embrace the flawed and terrifying present tense.

 The episode satirically equates exposition to sales as necessary binding agents of contemporary life.

 The premise might make sense, if only hypocritically, but the film abandons this already flimsy parody of macho pride disastrously at the last minute.

 Entertainers focused on their own sense of self, such as performance artist Brother Theodore and filmmaker/actor Crispin Glover, are wonderfully loopy stunt interviews.

 The box set of this undeniably disreputable horror franchise is 100 percent for the fans, and they should be pretty happy with this extras-laden smorgasbord.

 An intensely intelligent look at American history and a blueprint for how to (un)make it, from one of our country’s finest directors.

 The rule of Lewis Carroll’s Wonderland, like that of dreams, is that there are no rules.

 Image quality is excellent, with rich blacks and vibrant colors, and the audio is consistently well modulated.